serverless/serverless/docs/developing-plugins/building-plugins.md

 ### Serverless instance

-The serverless instance which enables access to the whole Serverless setup during runtime is passed as the first parameter of the plugin constructor.
+The `serverless` instance which enables access to the whole Serverless setup during runtime is passed in as the first parameter to the plugin constructor.

 ```javascript
 'use strict';